Vectorly/webgl-player/README.md

 ![](docs/interference_4.jpg)

+If you could somehow have curve 2 cancel out polygon 2, regardless of the order in which the polygons and curves are drawn, you would be left with region B belonging to shape 1.

 This can be done in OpenGL using the stencil function, and in actual code it looks something like this:

     gl.stencilFunc(gl.ALWAYS, 0xff , 0xff);